marco-morales/QMSS-GR5069_Spring2023/topic_01/README.md

-## Topic 1 - bakground: Data Science & Data Engineering Perspectives
+## TOPIC 1 - Data Science as a Function

 #### In preparation for this week:
-* read/listen/watch as much as you can from the annotated materials below
+* read/listen/watch as much as you can from the annotated materials below that provide some necessary context for the lecture on this topic

 ---